The Big Picture® is web-based software that helps financial advisors build trust with investors by evaluating their down-market preparedness

 A rolling period is a fixed period of time that shifts from one start and end date to the next start and end date for which data are available.
 The start date for each rolling period always precedes the end date of the previous one.
 In this way, rolling periods are partially overlapping.

 Tax rates have varied significantly through time, by jurisdiction, and by the legal and financial circumstances of particular individuals.
 They also vary according to the interest and dividends generated by a given portfolio, as well as its cost basis.
 Taxes are therefore excluded from the app's calculations.

 Within the app, you can adjust the Total Expense Ratio to gauge the impact of expenses on investment results.

-We hold long-term agreements respected index compilers, such as the Center for Research in Security Prices at the University of Chicago.
+We hold long-term agreements respected index compilers, including the Center for Research in Security Prices at the University of Chicago.
 For technical details on a specific historical index, please contact us.

 Yes, you can cancel your subscription at any time.
 Annual fees are refundable within the first 60 days following the expiry of your 10-day free trial.
 Subscriptions automatically renew and will continue renewing until you cancel.
 Once your subscription is canceled, you will retain access to the Big Picture for the duration of your subscription term.